LukeNK/n-week-project/chapters/p/all.md

 This equation also tells you that the stiffness of a material matters less compared to how far you can stretch that material.
 The author is writing this out of spite because he once had an assignment about making a crossbow; he decided to make the string harder, resulting in less energy being created and the bow being a lot weaker.
 Knowing this could've saved him a two-week spring break contemplating on life, questioning his career choice, and doubting his make-shift ability.
 It was about a year since, but he still remembers the moment the physics teacher wrote this equation on the board and told the author that the topic was supposed to be learned much later.
 Lesson: physics and all sciences are interconnected.

 <h4>Thermal energy</h4>
 The heat that you feel with touching objects is because the molecules within them are wiggling.
-Because the molecules are moving, you can consider it a form of kinetic energy; the _sum_ of those little motions is called the thermal energy, and the <i>average</i> is called temperature.
+Because the molecules are moving, you can consider it a form of kinetic energy; the _sum_ of those little motions is called the thermal energy, and the _average_ is called temperature.
 A hot object means the molecules in the substance are wiggling faster and storing more energy, increasing the average and the total energy.
 It is also important to note that thermal energy will transfer from hot to cold object until the _temperature_ is the same.

 A quantity to connect between energy and temperature is **specific heat capacity**, the standard unit is $\frac{J}{kg.K}$.
 It is the amount of the energy needed to heat a kg of mass to 1 degree of Kelvin.
 This is a property specific to each material, because just like the kinetic energy $mv^2/2$, the mass of each molecules matters.
 Combining all of the things above, we have the formula for **thermal energy**:
 <eq>